Tutorial: How to fix duplicate keywords and search terms

 ### How to fix duplicate search terms

-To prevent this, add the search term as an exact match negative keyword in the relevant ad groups.
+To prevent this issue, add the search term as an exact match negative keyword in the relevant ad groups.
 In other words, the negative should be added to ad groups you don't want to show for this term.

 If you have many duplicates: